arxenix/tjctf-2016-writeups/crucible_140_pts.md

     7. set `curr` to the matrix multiplication of `matrix` and `temp`, to undo the matrix multiplication because `matrix` is the inverse of `inv`
   6. Round each element in `curr` to the nearest integer, then convert each integer to a character based on ordinal values

-My shitty implementation of this decryption procedure is below (hardcoded for a length 26 ciphertext):
+My implementation of this decryption procedure is below:
 ```python
 from decimal import *
 from matrix import *